On the first order asymptotics of partial Bergman kernels

 where the function $\varrho$ is defined in \eqref{e:rho}.
 Moreover, we have uniformly on $K$,

 and in particular,

 where

 and $r^X$, $\Delta\,$, are the scalar curvature, respectively the Laplacian, of the Riemannian metric associated to $c_1(L,h)$. \end{Theorem} Hence, \eqref{e:exp1} and \eqref{e:exp2} show that on $U_t$ the exponential decay estimate for the partial Bergman kernel function is sharp.
 Moreover, on $K$ the partial Bergman kernel function has the same asymptotics as the full Bergman kernel function up to order $O(p^{-\infty})$.
-This was established in \cite[Theorem 1.1]{RS:13} under the additional assumption that there is an $S^1$ action in a neighborhood of $\Sigma$.
-Our method is to estimate the partial Bergman kernel $P_{0,p}$ by above and below with the full Bergman kernel $P_{p}$ and singular Bergman kernel $\wi{P}_{p}$.
+This was established in \cite[Theorem 1.1]{RS:13} under the additional assumption that there is an $S^1$-action in a neighborhood of $\Sigma$.
+Our method is to estimate the partial Bergman kernel $P_{0,p}$ by above and below with the full Bergman kernel $P_{p}$ and the singular Bergman kernel $\wi{P}_{p}$.
 On the set where the singular metric $\wi{h}$ equals $h$, the kernels $\wi{P}_{p}$ and $P_{p}$ differ by $O(p^{-\infty})$.
 This is shown in Theorem \ref{T:bkloc}, which gives a general localization result for singular Bergman kernels.
 Theorem \ref{T:bkloc} is a straightforward consequence of \cite{HsM:14}.